 Contributors, many who were homeless, wove strips of cloth depicting personal reflections on what it means to have a home.
 They adhered those strips to the wall and then painted.
 The artists also added pieces of print, sheet metal and cable into the mural.
 There were so many stories on this mural, I wish I would have had time to look at all of them.

 This mural by Cesar E Viveros-Herrera & Larissa Preston includes over 44 symbolic images representing diverse communities of women, the different roles they have played over time, and the complex obstacles they’ve overcome.
 The masks worn by some of the women represent the social issues women have faced (and continue to face) in their fight towards equality.

-I really could go on and on.
-We saw so many impressive murals.
-Check out our video for more insight on our tour.
-Even in the video, it is hard to really get a sense of the scale of the murals, they really are huge.
+I could go on and on about the street art in Philly.
+We saw so many impressive and moving murals.
+Check out our video for more insight on our Philly mural tour.
+Even in the video, it is hard to get a sense of the scale of the murals, they are huge!

 Logistics for the Philadelphia Mural Tour